-Year Ended December 31, 2017 Valuation allowance as of beginning of year \$ Decreases recorded as benefit to income tax provision Increases recorded to income tax provision (10,835) Valuation allowance as of end of year \$ (10,835)
+Year Ended D Year Ended December 31, 2018 2017 Valuation allowance as of beginning of year \$ (10,835) \$ - Net increases recorded to income tax provision (37,356) (10,835) Valuation allowance as of end of year \$ (48,191) \$ (10,835)

-As of December 31, 2017, the Company had net operating loss carryforwards for federal and state income tax purposes of \$14.9 million and \$15.2 million, respectively, which begin to expire in 2037 and 2027, respectively.
-As of December 31, 2017, the Company also had available research and orphan drug credit carryforwards for federal and state income tax purposes of \$3.8 million and less than \$0.1 million, respectively, which begin to expire in 2037 and 2032, respectively.
+As of December 31, 2018, the Company had net operating loss carryforwards for federal income tax purposes of \$107.1 million, of which \$14.5 million begin to expire in 2037 and \$92.6 million may be carried forward indefinitely.
+As of December 31, 2018, the Company had net operating loss carryforwards for state income tax purposes of \$107.7 million, which begin to expire in 2027.
+As of December 31, 2018, the Company also had available research and orphan drug credit carryforwards for federal and state income tax purposes of \$12.8 million and \$0.9 million, respectively, which begin to expire in 2037 and 2032, respectively.
 Utilization of the net operating loss carryforwards and research and orphan drug credit carryforwards may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986, as amended, (the "Code"), and similar state law due to ownership changes that have occurred previously or that could occur in the future.

 These ownership changes may limit the amount of carryforwards that can be utilized annually to offset future taxable income.
 The Company has not conducted a formal study to assess whether a change of control has occurred or whether there have been multiple changes of control since the IPO due to the significant complexity and cost associated with such a study.
-If the Company has experienced a change of control, as defined by Section 382 of the Code and similar state law, at any time since the IPO, utilization of the net operating loss carryforwards may be subject to an annual limitation under Section 382 of the Code, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
+If the Company has experienced a change of control, as defined by Section 382 of the Code and similar state law, at any time since the IPO, utilization of the net operating loss carryforwards or research and orphan drug credit carryforwards may be subject to an annual limitation under Section 382 of the Code, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
 Any limitation may result in expiration of a portion of the net operating loss carryforwards or research and orphan drug credit carryforwards before utilization.

 The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
 Management has considered the Company's history of cumulative net losses incurred since inception and its lack of commercialization of any products since inception and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets.
-Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2017.
+Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2018.
 Management reevaluates the positive and negative evidence at each reporting period.

-The Company has not recorded any amounts for unrecognized tax benefits as of December 31, 2017.
+The Company has not recorded any amounts for unrecognized tax benefits as of December 31, 2018.